Along the Branch

 Meanwhile, with just 100 metres between the end of our running line and the end of the Central Line, our trains terminate in nearby rich woodland, which boasts a diverse selection of wildlife.
 An extension project is realistic and achievable, and the EOR is keen to work with other stakeholders to enable a new platform to be built to the immediate north-east of the existing station, and to be a viable and attractive interchange both for visitors and local people to use our services.

-Meanwhile, the return train journey travels through the woodland, and passes wide open fields and the village of Coopersale.
+The return train journey travels through the woodland, and passes wide open fields and the village of Coopersale.
 It also runs beneath the M11 Motorway; when built in 1973, it only allowed clearance for the Tube trains which operated the branch.
 When heritage operations wanted to commence, the track needed to be lowered by three feet to accommodate the change in rolling stock.

 This 'shuttle' journey is usually operated by one of our heritage Multiple Units, but during the Summer months you can enjoy a steam-hauled trip into the forest.
 See our timetables for more information.

-The main operating hub of our railway, North Weald is where our workshops and motive power depot are based.
+The main operating hub of our railway, North Weald, is where our workshops and motive power depot are based.
 Once in a state of disrepair, our volunteers have worked hard to restore the station to 1940s LNER condition, complete with period lamps, footbridge and signage.
 The original 1888 signal box and lever frame, located on Platform 1, has also been attended to and restored.

 Break your journey here and enjoy a light bite in the “Anglia Buffet” coach, or browse the well-stocked gift shop and find that perfect souvenir of your visit.

 Alternately, jump aboard one of our many vintage buses and travel out to Epping, Ongar or Shenfield in vintage style and comfort.